ferrithemaker/explorerRPG/README.txt

 To run jar file: (you must need Java JRE)

-java -jar testingGame.jar or double click in some OS.
+java -jar testingGamexxx.jar or double click in some OS.